-Mr H had an occupational DB pension from his time working in the Armed Forces.
-He's said that an ex-colleague told him to contact Caledonian, as it could get him a "better pension" than that provided by the Armed Forces Pension Scheme ('AFPS').
+Mr G had an occupational DB pension from his time working in the Armed Forces.
+He's explained that he was working abroad, and information was being circulated around his workplace that Caledonian could provide a better pension than the Armed Forces Pension Scheme ('AFPS').